Friends (The Beach Boys album): Side one

 "Friends" is a waltz that was originally composed in 4/4 time.
 The song was arranged and co-written by Brian, who described it as his favorite on the album.
 "Wake the World" was the first original songwriting collaboration between Brian and Jardine.
 It was another song that Brian said was "my favorite cut [on the album].
 It was so descriptive to how I felt about the dramatic change over from day to night."
 The song is the first on the album that demonstrates his then-recent "a-day-in-a-life-of" songwriting habit.
 (Note: Preceded by "I'd Love Just Once to See You" and "Time to Get Alone" from the Wild Honey sessions.)

 "Be Here in the Mornin" and "When a Man Needs a Woman" were written about some particular comforts of Brian's daily life.
 The former is another waltz and features the Wilsons' father Murry contributing a bass vocal.
 The song makes a passing lyrical reference to the Wilsons' cousin Steve Korthof, road manager Jon Parks, and Beach Boys manager Nick Grillo.
 Parks and Korthof themselves shared a writing credit on "When a Man Needs a Woman".
 The song was inspired by Marilyn Wilson's pregnancy with her and Brian's first child Carnie, although the lyric suggests that Brian thought it would be a boy.

 "Passing By" is wordless, with the melody hummed by Brian.
-The piece had discarded lyrics written for it: "While walking down the avenue / I stopped to have a look at you / And then I saw / You were just passing by".
+The piece had discarded lyrics written for it: "While walking down the avenue / I stopped to have a look at you / Said "Hi" as you were just passing by".